qouteall/qouteall-blog/blog/2025/About circular reference.md

 Haskell is a pure functional language where there is no mutable state.
 Haskell also has lazy evaluation.

 Without mutable state and lazy evaluation, reference cycle cannot be created.
-Because new values can only contain the existing values when creating it.
+Because new values can only contain the existing values when creating it (order of evaluation prevents cycle).
+But with lazy evaluation, the not-yet-created values can be used so circular reference is possible.

 Haskell has lazy evaluation so it allows circular reference.
 Example: